Finite mathematics as the most general (fundamental) mathematics: Conclusion

 {\bf Mathematics describing nature at the most fundamental level involves only a finite number of numbers, while the concepts of limit, infinitesimals and continuity are needed only in calculations describing nature approximately.}

-{\it Acknowledgements:} I am grateful to Mark Burgin who told me about his approach [17] where classical mathematics is a special case of a more general mathematics.
-I am also grateful to José Manuel Rodriguez Caballero, Buma Fridman, Dmitry Logachev, Vladimir Karmanov, Mikhail Olshanetsky, Robert Thomas, Efim Zelmanov and anonymous referees of this paper for useful comments.
+{\bf Acknowledgements:} I am grateful to Justin Clarke-Doane who in numerous letters explained to me various philosophical issues of mathematics.
+I am also grateful to Vladimir Karmanov, Teodor Shtilkind and the reviewers of this paper, whose comments were important in preparing the revised version of the paper.